All I want for Christmas is a Brighton red card at 5/1 - Jones Knows betting column

 That's one thing we do have in common, we're both too greedy for our own good.

 Moving on.
-I've got two football bets to attack this weekend.
+I've got my eyes on Monday Night Football this week.
 Remember, whatever I tip, I back.
 We're in this together, comrades.
 Do check out the Profit & Loss record for full clarity on the results.
 Current returns are: +19.

 It's time to see if Jones Knows...